jflets/Wiz-Quiz/README.md

 - _The Footer_

   - The footer section includes social links and another clickable logo.
 The links will open in a new tab allowing easy navigation.
 The clickable logo takes the user back up to the landing page section for easy navigation.
   - The footer is valuable to the user as it encourages them to connect via social media.
-The footer also allows fast easy navigation back to the landing page section.
     ![Footer](/assets/images/socialmedia-links.png)

 ## Features Left to Implement